captainGeech42/ctf-writeups/bsidespdx2020/cavage/README.md

 >
 > Hint: https://tools.ietf.org/id/draft-cavage-http-signatures-01.html

-The challenge provides a link to a website, and a link to an IEFT draft specification.
+The challenge provides a link to a website, and a link to an IETF draft specification.
 Let's start by taking a look at the website:

 ![Screenshot of website](img/website.png)